Skip to content

 Role

 Dr Andrew Knight FRICS is the Executive Dean of the School of Architecture, Design, and the Built Environment.
-This role includes the strategic leadership of a school of approximately 4,000 students organised into five departments: Architecture, Civil Engineering, Construction Management, Product Design, and Property Management and Development.
+This role includes the strategic leadership of a school of approximately 4,000 students and 200 staff organised into five departments: Architecture, Civil Engineering, Construction Management, Product Design, and Property Management and Development.
 The School focuses particularly on industry-facing courses and research.
-Andrew is a qualified Chartered Surveyor who continues to teach and supervise various courses across the school, focusing on professional practice and ethics in addition to his leadership role.
+Andrew is a qualified Chartered Surveyor who continues to teach and supervise courses across the school, with a focus on professional practice and ethics, in addition to his leadership role.

-As Executive Dean of the School, Andrew is a member of the Extended University Executive Team and University Leadership Team and contributes to various cross-University tasks, including leading several Industrial Strategic Partnerships.
+As Executive Dean of the School, Andrew is a member of the Extended University Executive Team and the University Leadership Team, and contributes to various cross-University initiatives, including leading several Industrial Strategic Partnerships.

-In terms of research, Andrew’s interest in inter-disciplinary built environment issues, drawing on a range of theoretical approaches, has resulted in almost 20 successful doctoral supervisions.
-He has published on the intersection between philosophy and the built environment, for example, in the area of social value and ethics.
-He is currently a coinvestigator on a £260,000 KTP with Allsee Technologies, examining the role of biophilic designs on mental well-being.
+In research, Andrew’s interest in interdisciplinary built-environment issues, drawing on a range of theoretical approaches, has led to nearly 20 successful doctoral supervisions.
+He has published on the intersection of philosophy and the built environment, including work on social value and ethics.
+He is currently a co-investigator on a £260,000 KTP with Allsee Technologies, examining the role of biophilic designs on mental well-being.
 He has also contributed to a project examining environmental comfort and sustainability in historic churches funded by the Diocese of London and the Heritage Fund.

 Andrew strongly believes in the value of professional bodies, both in terms of ensuring the quality of initial and continuing professional education and, more broadly, in benefiting society.
 He has recently been involved in developing new global assessments for RICS candidates.